How to make budget friendly Pattern Weights.

 When you are teaching young kids to sew, they also prevent anyone from getting pin-pricks.
 You can also use these weights to add a little weight onto something you have just glued or when you are weeding vinyl, or even paperweights.

-These budget friendly pattern weifgts are made from old hickey pucks.
+These budget friendly pattern weights are made from old hockey pucks.
 Some of them have a rough edge or a gouge from being in the game, so covering them with fabric prevents them from snagging on delicate fabric.
 But of course, we need to make them pretty too!

 To make my pucks a total score, I used my Cricut Maker to cut the perfect circles that will be adhered to the pucks. all of my pucks were found around the local rink, so they didn’t even cost me a dime.
 That’s even better.
 Of course, ask the arena staff if they are saving them.
 In my case, the staff told me that the pucks were from other teams and they were left behind and I could have as many as I could find.
 Did someone say free?
 So I sent the kids on a hunt!

-I used Elmer’s Craft Bond spray adhesive in this project.
-I really like this adhesive.
+I use Elmer’s Craft Bond spray adhesive in this project.
+I like this adhesive.
 It is very tacky and easy to use.
 It is re-positional for a few minutes.
 It is compatible with many surfaces and doesn’t bleed through.

 Baker street living on pi9nterest